 – Charm you into trust.
 If you trust FUTURES Antiques, it was earned through actions.

 – Change its name and move to a new location every year or two.

-- Vanish with sales money due its consignors.
+sales money due its consignors.

 – Ride anyone’s coat tails.
 Behave like a Remora sucker fish.

 July 18, 2008 by Ronn Ives, under Random Advice.